strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/md/sysmon_logs.md

 At this point, play around on the computer that has Elastic Agent installed.
 Move files around, create files, start programs, make a few Google searches.
 This will generate some logs to ensure that we have Sysmon logs reaching our cloud.

-After you have created some log activity, navigate to "Kibana Discover."
+After you have created some log activity, navigate to "Discover" by accessing the hamburger menu on the top left.

 ![Navigate to Discover](./images/filter.PNG)